newjersey/innovation.nj.gov/content/_join/talent-acquisition-partner.md

 -- Conduct initial screening of application materials for hiring committee review
 - **Operations**: ensuring that there’s an effective and efficient execution of our evaluation and hiring processes -- Schedule and coordinate interviews with internal participants and candidates; oversees preparation of interview questions and other hiring and selection materials; brief hiring committee members in advance of interviews
--- Configure and administer an Applicant Tracking System (ATS) (currently Greenhouse) to support the hiring process
+-- Configure and administer an Applicant Tracking System (ATS) to support the hiring process

 **Preferred Technical Experience, Skills and Abilities**